Evidential Sparsification of Multimodal Latent Spaces in Conditional Variational Autoencoders: Evidential Theory for Latent Space Reduction

 Under the assumptions outlined in \cref{subsec:evidential_classifiers} and using the plausibility transformation, the equivalence of the mass function in \cref{eq:output_mass} and the softmax distribution holds under the constraint $\sum_{j=1}^{J}\alpha_{jk}~=~\hat{\beta}_{0k}~+~c_{0}$, where $\hat{\beta}_{0k}$ are the bias parameters learned by the neural network and $c_{0}$ is a constant~\cite{denoeux2018long}.
 The evidential weight parameters $\alpha_{jk}$ and $\beta_{jk}$ in \cref{eq:weight} are not uniquely defined due to the extra degree of freedom provided by the belief mass as compared to the softmax distribution. \citet{denoeux2018long} selects the $\alpha_{jk}$ and $\beta_{jk}$ parameters that maximize the Least Commitment Principle (LCP), which is analogous to maximum entropy in information theory~\cite{least_commitment_principle}.

 In contrast, we choose our parameters such that the singleton mass function in \cref{eq:singleton_mass} is sparse, rather than distributing uncertainty across the mass function using the LCP.
 We construct the singleton mass function to identify only the classes that receive direct evidence towards them.
-We observe that if $w_{k}^{+} = 0$, and $w_{\ell}^{-} = 0$ for at least for one other class $\ell \neq k$, then $m(\left\{z_{k}\right\})~=~0$.
-Intuitively, if no evidence directly supports class $k$ and there is no evidence against another class $\ell$, then the belief mass for the singleton set $\left\{z_{k}\right\}$ is zero.
-This result only occurs if at least one of $w_{k}^{+}$ and $w_{k}^{-}$ is zero such that $w_{k}^{+} - w_{k}^{-} = w_{k}$, which does not hold in the original formulation by \citet{denoeux2018long}.
-Hence, $w_{k}$ provides direct support either for or against a class $k$.
-Thus, we construct an evidential weight $w_{jk}$ that does not depend on $j$, enforcing this requirement:
+We observe that if $w_{k}^{+} = 0$ and $w_{\ell}^{-} = 0$ for at least one other class $\ell \neq k$, then $m(\left\{z_{k}\right\})~=~0$.
+Intuitively, if no evidence directly supports class $k$ and there is no evidence contradicting another class $\ell$, then the belief mass for the singleton set $\left\{z_{k}\right\}$ is zero.
+This situation occurs when at least one of $w_{k}^{+}$~and~$w_{k}^{-}$ is zero, which holds if $w_{k}^{+} = \max(0, w_{k})$ and $w_{k}^{-} = \max(0, -w_{k})$, where $w_{k} = \sum_{j=1}^{J} w_{jk}$.
+Hence,~$w_{k}$~provides direct support either for or against a class $k$.
+This property does not hold in the original formulation by \citet{denoeux2018long}.
+Thus, we construct an evidential weight $w_{jk}$ that does not depend on~$j$, enforcing this desideratum: